 Just to give you an idea:

 In 1983 (the 2nd.
 I.BMX.F.
 World Championship for the first time a W.C. was helt outside the USA) the Ponypark organization represented by Gerrit Does, paid an I.BMX.F. sanction fee of US $1.000,=.
-The entree fees were US $3,= per class and the KNWU (Royal Dutch cycling Federation) asked a sanctionfee of H.fl.
+The entree fees were just US $3,= per class and the KNWU (Royal Dutch cycling Federation) asked a sanctionfee of H.fl.
 10.000,= at the time.
 Ponypark took care of National TV (they had the contacts in the AVRO organization) which resulted in a 1 hour live TV show of the main events.
 In 1988 the European Championship was organized at Ponypark-Slagharen.
-Entree-fees were up till 17 ½ Swiss francs (about US $ 10,=) and the sanctionfee went up till H.fl.
-25.000,=
+Entree-fees were then up till 17 ½ Swiss francs (about US $ 10,=) and the sanctionfee went up till H.fl.
+25.000,=.

 July 26th - 28th., the 1st.
 I.BMX.F./FIAC World Championship in Sandnes, Norway took place.